emprax/St8-ment/README.md

 ![state](docs/standard-state.png)

 Next to that, the amount of responsibilities is increased, the abstraction for the those objects are growing as well and most configurations require the objects to communicate with one-another by the means of their concrete implementations instead of an abstraction.
 So altogether this pattern can cause some problems in regards to violating the SOLID design principles, although this is mostly accepted as this pattern is generally considered to be quite a well fitting solution.
-This library tries to solve the aforementioned issues and takes the inspiration from multiple other initiatives like, i.e., the Redux Pattern + the StateMachine Pattern.
+Nevertheless, this library tries to solve the aforementioned issues and takes the inspiration from multiple other initiatives like, i.e., the Redux Pattern + the StateMachine Pattern.

 ## A solution